You have probably heard about the Robinhood app on YouTube and want to know if it’s available in Denmark, right?

 Want to know more about Interactive Brokers?
 Check our Interactive Brokers Review.

 DEGIRO at a glance

-Founded in 2013, Degiro is a low-cost brokerage firm that has become very popular due to its low rates!
-With almost 2 million users, the innovative platform has become widely known for its “do-it-yourself” philosophy in the sense that you have everything at your disposal to start investing on your own.
+Founded in 2013, DEGIRO is a low-cost brokerage firm that has become very popular due to its low rates!
+With over 2.5 million users, the innovative platform has become widely known for its “do-it-yourself” philosophy in the sense that you have everything at your disposal to start investing on your own.
 It offers a wide range of financial assets to trade, including stocks, ETFs, bonds, options, futures contracts, warrants, investment funds, and some leveraged products (not quite the same as CFDs.
 More info here).